zikzakjack/bpm-process-automation/BPMN_2.0.md

 # Best Practices
 * Scoping
   * Create processes that are accessible and expressive so anybody understands them
   * Accessible : the process is so clearly designed that the user can grasp it
   * Expressive : the content is meaningful and helps users to tackle business challenges
   * processes for business users should not contain more that 15 tasks
   * processes for technical users can contain more that 15 tasks
   * effectively structure the processes
 * Collaboration
   * hand-overs within organization should not use message events
   * message event should not be used for internal communications
   * use sequence flow for Collaboration within one pool
   * use message event for Collaboration between pools
 * Consistent Flow
   * every process in a pool should exist on its own
   * from start until the end of the event, the sequence flow must not be interrupted within one pool
   * using collapsed pool will decrease the complexity of your process decisively
   * use two entire pools, only if the use case requires it
 * Naming Conventions
   * Pools and Lanes	-	dont use specific names to label pools. use general terms (roles /  departments / team) etc
   * Tasks	-	use verbs to name the tasks
   * Events	-	label events with a passive description
 * Success Path
   * Straight to success
-		*	for a succesful outcome go straight
+  * for a successful outcome go straight
   * otherwise go down

 # Best Practices Kit
 * 15 tasks rule